Ed94/VaultedVulkan/guides/1_Intro/Readme.md

 ## Now that your familiar with the setup lets move on to the guide itself: ##

-While completing this guide, use the [UserSpace](NeedsLink] to follow along.
+While completing this guide, use the [UserSpace](https://github.com/Ed94/VaultedThermals/tree/master/guides/UserSpace) to follow along.
 The guides are designed to build off from each other, so that once directory can be used for the entire set of guides here.

 **Now as with all the other guides its good to test to make sure that the guides source builds and runs on your machine so go ahead and do that:**
 ![gif](https://i.imgur.com/8clt5Xh.gif)